yohasebe/mdpresenter/README.md

 ## Downloads

 No download necessary.
-Include MD Presenter loading script URL when running Pandoc to convert MD to HTML.
+Just include MD Presenter loading script when running Pandoc to convert MD to HTML as instructed below.

 ## Usage

+Names of input/output files can be altered as you like.

 1. Create a Markdown document `INPUT.md` with sections/pages separated by `---`.
 2. Convert the document using Pandoc with MD Presenter loading script html as shown below.
 3. Open `OUTPUT.html`
 4. Adjust screen zoom level